-While Meghan Markle’s fashion and beauty styles are definitely ones to watch, it was the Duchess of Sussex’s hair that stole the show when she reappeared during lockdown from her and Prince Harry’s new Calfornia home with gloriously long tresses.
+While Meghan Markle’s fashion and beauty styles are definitely ones to watch, it was the Duchess of Sussex’s hair that stole the show when she first reappeared during lockdown from her and Prince Harry’s new Calfornia home with gloriously long tresses.
 But what are Meghan’s secrets for perfect hair?
 We have the answers for you, from whether the Duchess has hair extensions and naturally curly hair, to Meghan’s favourite haircare products.
 We even will show you how to create her famous messy bun – so let’s get started...

 Meghan Markle's hairstylist opens up' about her 'California hair' – and most iconic looks